 35. What type of carbon do you use in your KDF/GAC and carbon block cartridges?

 36. How often to I have to replace my carbon block or carbon GAC filter?

 a.
 Any carbon filter needs to be replaced every year, otherwise bacteria can grow in it.
-The expection is our KDF/GAC cartridge which can be replaced every 3 years.
-KDF within this cartridge inhibits bacteria growth for at least 3 years.
+The expection is our KDF/GAC cartridge which can be replaced every 2 to 3 years.
+KDF within this cartridge inhibits bacteria growth.

 37. Will reverse osmosis filtration remove arsenic?